 It can be shown that when two tape strips are separated, the forces exerted by the B strip and the T strip on a third charged strip are equal in magnitude, although one is attractive and the other repulsive.
 Furthermore, when the B and T strips are recombined, the combination is neutral again.
-These observation surgest that after you separate a of opposite ch. opposite charge produces zero charge.
+These observations suggest that after you rub and then separate a pair of objects, the objects carry equal amounts of opposite charge.
+Combining these equal amounts of opposite charge produces zero charge.
 These observations indicate that all neutral matter contains equal amounts of positive and negative charge.
 The two types of charge are called positive and negative charges.
-The definition of negative charge is as follows:\
+The definition of negative charge is as follows: